msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

 Why learn Coding?
 ---------------------

-What are some reasons to learn to code?
-(Click on the dark gray buttons below.)
+Click on the dark gray buttons below to see reasons that **we** think you should learn to code.

 .. reveal:: re-reasonToCode1
     :showtitle: Become a master problem solver!